Klark Kent (album): Background

 Klark Kent was released on CD in Japan in 1986, and re-issued in 1991 on the Pony Canyon imprint.
 For unknown reasons, these were released with the name "Klerk Kant".
-Rumours suggest that this was due to potential litigation with DC Comics, owners of the "Clark Kent" identity.
+Rumours suggest that this was due to potential litigation with DC Comics, owners of the "Clark Kent" name.
 All eight tracks on the EP were later collected in the 1995 album Kollected Works, with all of the Klark Kent single-only tracks.

 Reception

 When the Klark Kent album came out, The Police had just released Zenyatta Mondatta and were at the peak of their success, and as such it got a lot of media attention.
 It was widely assumed that this was Copeland working under a pseudonym.
 Copeland initially denied being Klark Kent, stating that Kent was just a friend and that he helped him making the album.
 In an interview on Australian TV in 1981 he stated that Kent was a young Hungarian ballet instructor trained by the CIA.
 Eventually he admitted his involvement.
 Reviewing the album for Smash Hits in 1980, Red Starr described the album as "unpretentious" and "light-hearted" and the songs as "energetic, utterly straightforward and reasonably tuneful, if a bit lacking in the lyrical department".
 He went on to say the musicianship was "excellent" and "relaxed and inventive".